RanaVaishnavi/SCM_Practical_2.0/README.md

 This project is part of the **Source Code Management (SCM)** course, following best coding practices such as using Git for version control and maintaining a structured development workflow.

-Whether you’re craving a fresh cup of coffee or a tasty meal, **Brew Rite** is your go-to destination for ordering food and beverages! ☕🍽️✨
+If you’re craving a fresh cup of coffee, **Brew Rite** is your go-to destination for ordering coffee! ☕🍽️✨